lohe987/ECE366SamplePrograms/sample_ISA_package/README.md

 # Project: ISA Design
-Authors: Trung Le, Wenjing Rao
+Authors: Trung Le, Wenjing Rao.
 This program is a simulator packed with both assembler and disassembler.
 Simulator has 2 modes:
 -Debug mode:  Execute program every # steps and output the state of each reg, and PC.